koodo-reader/koodo-reader/README.md

 ### Edit current language

-1. Select the your target language from the following list.
+1. Select your target language from the following list.

 2. Click the view button to examine the source file.
 The untranslated terms are listed at the bottom of each file.